 Fighting sleep: try these five tips to combat sleep loss

-A recent study has revealed that sleep deprivation can result in Alzheimer's disease, obesity, cancer, and diabetes, but a 24-hour society and increasing sleep problems mean that we have left behind our established patterns and filled the market with energy-boosting products.
+A study revealed that sleep deprivation can result in Alzheimer's disease, obesity, cancer, and diabetes, but a 24-hour society means that we have left behind our established patterns - try these five tips to restore balance.

-But what about sleep, the one thing these caffeine supplements are desperately trying to fight against for you?
-We can prolong the sleep/wake homeostasis period (that period when you start to feel sleepy), but this runs the risk of damaging your circadian biological clock and its associated rhythms tied to the 24-hour day.
+We can prolong the sleep/wake homeostasis period (that period when you start to feel sleepy) through caffeine shots, but this runs the risk of damaging your circadian biological clock and its associated rhythms tied to the 24-hour day.

 Sleep loss costs the UK economy over £30bn a year in lost revenue.

 Neuroscientist Matthew Walker defines sleep deprivation as seven hours or less.
 He told the Guardian: "No aspect of our biology is left unscathed by sleep deprivation...
 Things have to change: in the workplace and our communities, our homes and families.
 But when did you ever see an NHS poster urging sleep on people?

 "When did a doctor prescribe, not sleeping pills, but sleep itself?
 It needs to be prioritised, even incentivised.
 Sleep loss costs the UK economy over £30bn a year in lost revenue, or 2% of GDP.”

 Each person has a slightly different rhythm, resulting in the chronotypes of ‘morning people’ and ‘night owls’.
 It is believed that around one-fifth of humans fall into one of these categories; people with more extreme body clocks can go on to suffer from circadian rhythm sleep disorder.

 Teenagers enter a delayed sleep phase during puberty leading to sleep occurring much later in the night, around 11pm.
 The school day begins nine hours later and the resultant sleep debt starts to set us up for problems later in life.